omnect/meta-omnect/README.md

 ## Build

-For using `ics-dm-os-update-image` together with `iot-hub-device-update` you have to provide a rsa-key for signing/verifying the update image.
+For using `omnect-os-update-image` together with `iot-hub-device-update` you have to provide a rsa-key for signing/verifying the update image.
 Note: We currently only support `swupdate` RSA signing.
 Provide the environment variables `SWUPDATE_PASSWORD_FILE` and `SWUPDATE_PRIVATE_KEY`.
  - `SWUPDATE_PASSWORD_FILE` - full path to a file containing the keys password